novoalab/tRNAmap_Hoffmann_adapted/README.md

 This pipeline is adapted from https://github.com/AnneHoffmann/tRNA-read-mapping/ under the MIT license for usage with a Docker container and qsub commands for a Sun Grid Engine (SGE) cluster.
 We tried to stick to the same versions of the softwares as in Hoffmann's pipeline whenever possible.
 When the version needed was not available, we used the closest one. versions details are available in variables.sh script.

-Thing we changed from the original pipeline:
+Things we changed from the original pipeline:

 -the script removePrecursor.pl was subsitute with removePrecursor_new.pl, kindly provided by Xavier Hernandez (https://github.com/hexavier/tRNA_mapping)